mechagic/mechagic.github.io/src/extras.md

 title: Extras
 details: All the extra bits of my website :}
 ---
+### Git Gud Ring
+Uh idk where else to put this.
+Join my [webring](gitgudring), look at the page it's on to read about what it's all about lol.

 ### All images
 All the graphics I used for this website